uvarc/rc-learning/content/courses/opencv/index.md

 ## Example scripts and images

 Download the example scripts and images from [this link](/notes/opencv/data/opencv-examples.zip).
-Unzip the downloaded file and start your Python IDE, e.g Spyder.
+Unzip the downloaded file and start your Python IDE, e.g. Spyder.

 If you are on Rivanna, run the following command to copy the examples to your home directory:
 ```bash